A CMOS-compatible Ising Machine with Bistable Nodes: Background and Related Work

-Coherent Ising machines (CIMs) are another recent example of Ising sampling machines~\cite{inagaki2016cim, cim_yamamoto, McMahon614, 16bit_cim, ncomm_bohm2019}.
-In a CIM, an optical device called OPO (optical parametric oscillator) is used to generate and manipulate the signal to represent one spin.
-Unlike a D-Wave Ising machine, the coupling between spins is relatively straightforward in principle.
-As a result, CIM implementations have always supported all-to-all coupling.
-The authors emphasized that the 2000-node CIM is therefore far more capable than D-Wave 2000Q which can only map problems of size 64 (or 61 after discounting defective nodes)~\cite{Hamerly2019ExperimentalIO}.
-In practice, not all problems of actual interest are on complete graphs, so the capability difference is less extreme.
 CIM is not without its disadvantages.
 To support 2000 spins, kilometers of fibers are needed.
 Temperature \emph{stability} of the system is thus an acute engineering challenge.
 Efforts to scale beyond the currently achieved size (of about 2000) have not been successful as the system runs into stability problems.
 Also worth noting is that the coupling between nodes is -- at least in the current incarnation -- implemented via computation external to the optical cavity.
 There is a rather intensive computational demand (100s of GFLOPS)~\cite{Hiroki_JPSJ_2019}.
 Every pulse's amplitude and phase are detected and its interaction with all other pulses calculated on an auxiliary computer (FPGA).
 The computation is then used to modulate new pulses that are injected back into the cavity.
 Strictly speaking, the current implementation is a nature-simulation hybrid Ising machine.
-Thus, beyond the challenge of constructing the cavity, CIM also requires a significant supporting structure that involves fast conversions between optical signal and electrical signals.
+Thus, beyond the challenge of constructing the cavity, CIM also requires a significant supporting structure that involves fast conversions between optical and electrical signals.

 These room-sized Ising machines are certainly worthwhile creations for the sake of science.
-In particular, it is uncertain whether the theoretical underpinning for these machines is relevant in practice.
+In particular, investigations are needed to see whether the theoretical underpinning for these machines is relevant in practice.
 As we shall see later, both models have significant room for improvements.